Amanchaubey026/University-Dashboard/README.md

-##Features:
+## Features:

-#Secure Registration and Authentication:
+### Secure Registration and Authentication:
--Robust authentication ensures secure access.
+- Robust authentication ensures secure access.

-#Academic Tools:
+### Academic Tools:
--Access report cards, grades, and schedules.
+- Access report cards, grades, and schedules.

-#Administrator Access:
+### Administrator Access:
--Manage profiles, events, and content.
+- Manage profiles, events, and content.
-Monitor activity and enforce guidelines.
+- Monitor activity and enforce guidelines.

 ## Design Decisions or Assumptions
 The development focused on creating an intuitive and secure platform that emphasizes community building among food enthusiasts.
 Assumptions include a high engagement rate based on quality content and user-friendly features.